Esri/TRIRIGA-Indoors-FME-ETL/README.md

 the Indoors geodatabase is not empty, the spatial ETL tool will update the geodatabase with any changes in the TRIRIGA record information and CAD data since the last successful run.
-After the first successful run, a status file (lastrun.date file) is created with the run date.
+After the first successful run, a status file (Update_Log.csv file) is created with the run date.
 This is stored and expected to be in the same folder as the CAD to Indoors mapping file.
-After each successful run, the status file is updated with the run date.
-It contains one column with the last run, date/time.
+After each successful run, the status file is appended to with the last run date.
+It contains one column with the last successful run date/time in ISO format.

 In addition to the field map which a user configures, there are internal mappings that the spatial ETL tool uses in order to automatically map